DA1729/vOld8/docs/project_log.md

 - April 5:
     - made the opcode table with loads of operations
     - change the number of bits of opcode in the block diagram (4 to 5).
+    - made all the logic units for the ALU